The Schweitzer Institute: An Introduction (4 mins)

 At the heart of Schweitzer’s philosophy is Ehrfurcht vor dem Leben, or ‘reverence for life’, which he proposed as a pathway to restoring civilisation.
 His commitment to actualising these ideals - most notably through his medical mission at Lambaréné in Africa - established him as a global inspiration and earned him the Nobel Peace Prize.

 The Schweitzer Institute for Environmental Ethics, inspired by this visionary thinker, examines the interplay between ecological values, such as sustainability, and humanity’s impact on nature.
-We are affiliated with Peterhouse, Cambridge University's oldest college, and most of our research and academic activity is conducted within the university.
+We are affiliated with Peterhouse, and most of our research and academic activity is conducted within the university.
 Our mission is to bring Schweitzer’s philosophy of reverence for life into dialogue with contemporary environmental ethics and to make these ideas accessible to a broad audience.

 Our activities include: